Money and Marriage Statistics – 20 Interesting Facts

 Money and Marriage Statistics – Highlights

-- 41% of married couples with consumer debt argue most about money, compared to just 25% of debt-free couples.
+- 41% of married couples with consumer debt argue most frequently about money, compared to just 25% of debt-free couples.

 1. Married couples who fight about financial issues have about $30,000 in consumer debt, on average